spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs_launch_spec.md

         * `num_of_units` - (Required) The number of units to retain as headroom, where each unit has the defined headroom CPU, memory and GPU.
         * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate for each headroom unit.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
         * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.
+*  `strategy` - (Optional) Similar to a strategy for an Ocean cluster, but applying only to a virtual node group.
+    * `spot_percentage` - (Optional- if not using `spot_percentege` under `ocean strategy`) When set, Ocean will proactively try to maintain as close as possible to the percentage of Spot instances out of all the Virtual Node Group instances.

 <a id="block-devices"></a>
 ## Block Devices